 18-30 year olds.
-Held July 2019 (dates TBC), Lake Dewar Camp, Myrniong.
+Held 8 July 2019 to 13 July 2019, Lake Dewar Camp, Myrniong.

 - This six-day program is an intensive leadership training course for community minded young people.
 Participants are chosen for their leadership skills and their potential to have an impact on their community. - The participants discuss issues of professional responsibility, human relations, ethics, leadership and communication skills. - The program incorporates a range of seminars and workshops as well as team and skill building activities. - Participants also learn about Rotary's purpose and service to the community as well as the elements of community and global citizenship